To build the static files of your website for production, run:

 Deploying to GitHub Pages

-Docusaurus provides a easy way to publish to GitHub Pages.
+Docusaurus provides an easy way to publish to GitHub Pages.
+Which is hosting that comes for free with every GitHub repository.

 First, modify your